kalyanikakade123/MovieUtils/README.md

 # ProjectUtils
-<p/>I made basic Web development projects by using HTML, CSS and JavaScript<p>
+<p>I made basic Web development projects by using HTML, CSS and JavaScript</p>